-Midwives take the place of an OB and will maintain the same schedule of prenatal visits throughout your pregnancy.
-Your midwife will do all of your blood work in the office and will send you to an ultrasound clinic for necessary ultrasounds.
+Midwives can take the place of an OB for low risk pregnancies and will maintain the same schedule of prenatal visits throughout your pregnancy.
+Your midwife will do all of your blood work in her office and will send you to an ultrasound clinic for necessary ultrasounds.

-Each of your prenatal visits are 45 minutes to 1 hour in length so that all of your questions are thoroughly answered, your emotional concerns are addressed and your pregnancy is on track.
-It is our responsibility to ensure that mom and baby are healthy as a whole.
+Each of your prenatal visits are 30-60 minutes in length so that all of your questions are thoroughly answered and your emotional concerns are addressed.
+It is our responsibility to ensure that client and baby are healthy as a whole.

 You will be encouraged to eat and drink throughout labor to keep up your energy.
 A variety of different techniques may be suggested such as resting, walking, sitting on the birth ball, getting into the shower, getting into the birth tub, etc. Your midwife will set up the birth tub when she arrives and will fill it with warm water when you are ready.